HTW-Berlin-KI-Werkstatt/ml-lecture/index.md

 ### Part 2: Classical ML and building your first machine learning system

-3. Turning *stuff* into vectors
+3. [Embeddings and feature vectors](/modules/featurevectors/featurevectors.md) - it's all about turning *stuff* into vectors
-3. Nearest neighbours and tree-based classifiers
+3. [Nearest neighbours and tree-based classifiers](/modules/classicalmlmodels/classicalmlmodels.md) - learn how classical ML methods work
-4. Ensembles and how to beat everything with AutoML
+4. [Ensembles and AutoML](/modules/automlensembles/automlensembles.md) - ask people that disagree and the sledgehammer of ML - AutoML

 ### Part 3: From linear models to the first deep learning architectures